TNKase Reconstitution and Administration

 Step 3

-FLUSH a dextrose-containing line with a saline-containing solution prior to and following administration (precipitation may occur when TNKase is administered in an IV line containing dextrose).
+FLUSH a dextrose-containing line with a 0.9% sodium chloride, USP, solution prior to and following administration (precipitation may occur when TNKase is administered in an IV line containing dextrose).
 ADMINISTER as an IV BOLUS over 5 seconds.

 Dosing card